-It’s a good idea for the human resources team to determine how they want to implement some filter here to make the vetting process easier.
+It’s a good idea for the human resources team to determine how they want to implement some filters here to make the vetting process easier.

 Then, the developers would incorporate their design ideas within that structure.
 For instance, they could link to an online aptitude test that a potential talent should complete and pass to proceed.

-This way, only those who are qualified to be in your company can proceed with their application.
+This way, only those qualified in your company can proceed with their application.

 It Should Have a List of the Company’s Intellectual Properties and Trademarks

-You should also have a list of all the trademarks and intellectual properties you own or are associated with your company.
+You should also list all the trademarks and intellectual properties you own or are associated with your company.

-This does not only include your logo design but your taglines and any other branding elements that you consider reflective of your company.
+This includes your logo design, taglines, and other branding elements that you consider reflective of your company.

-It’s a recent corporate web design trend, too, to inform interested parties about the company’s intellectual property rights.
+It’s also a recent corporate web design trend to inform interested parties about the company’s intellectual property rights.
 And there’s no better platform for that than your corporate website.